 In 2020, we upgraded uninterruptible equipment and installed an emergency power generator to strengthen our backup system in the event of a power failure of the monitoring and alarm equipment.
 Going forward, we will further strengthen our Business Continuity Plan system.

-In addition, the Chiba Works received the Chairman’s Award of the High Pressure Gas Safety Institute of Japan in 2019, as a business site with particularly excellent safety measures (excellent manufacturing site) with regard to the structure and equipment at each facility and manufacturing methods used to produce high-pressure gas.
+In addition, we received the Chairman’s Award of the High Pressure Gas Safety Institute of Japan in 2019, as a business site with particularly excellent safety measures (excellent manufacturing site) with regard to the structure and equipment at each facility and manufacturing methods used to produce high-pressure gas.

 The Director’s Award of the Kanto Tohoku Industrial Safety and Inspection Department is given to outstanding business operators and persons who have made exceptional efforts and contributions to the prevention of disasters caused by high-pressure gas in the Kanto-Koshinetsu region of Tokyo and 10 other prefectures.